chandan110791/Automatic_Ticket_Classification/README.md

     Others

-With the help of topic modelling, you will be able to map each ticket onto its respective department/category.
-You can then use this data to train any supervised model such as logistic regression, decision tree or random forest.
-Using this trained model, you can classify any new customer complaint support ticket into its relevant department.
+With the help of topic modelling, we will be able to map each ticket onto its respective department/category.
+We can then use this data to train any supervised model such as logistic regression, decision tree or random forest.
+Using this trained model, We can classify any new customer complaint support ticket into its relevant department.

 ## Dataset
 Downloaded the data set from here . https://drive.google.com/file/d/1Y4Yzh1uTLIBLnJq1_QvoosFx9giiR1_K/view?usp=sharing

-The data set given to you is in the .json format and contains 78,313 customer complaints with 22 features.
-You need to convert this to a dataframe in order to process the given complaints.
+The data set given to We is in the .json format and contains 78,313 customer complaints with 22 features.
+We need to convert this to a dataframe in order to process the given complaints.

 ## Tasks performed

-You need to perform the following eight major tasks to complete the assignment:
+We need to perform the following eight major tasks to complete the assignment:

     Data loading